codezapper/PythonCodeExercises/SearchPlayer/README.md

 Pressing the arrow down button will move to the next track.
 Pressing the arrow up button will move to the prev track.

+Pressing the Ctrl+X combination will enable regex mode.
+This will apply regular expressions to title, artist, album and show the results of those three matches combined.
+It is still possible to filter using the ":" (colon) separator as specified above.

 ## Setup